Veterinarians’ Perceptions of Digitalization in Animal Health

 • Improve diagnostics and animal health outcomes

 The strongest point of agreement was the need for additional training.
-Confidence with digital health apps was moderate.
+Confidence in using digital health applications, including telemedicine veterinary tools and AI diagnostics in animal health, was moderate overall.

 Perceived Barriers

-• Cost and privacy concerns were the most frequently cited challenges.
+• Cost and data privacy concerns were the most frequently cited challenges, similar to trends observed in point-of-care diagnostics adoption in veterinary care.

-• Veterinarians remain cautiously optimistic but not fully confident in implementation.
+• Veterinarians remain cautiously optimistic about animal health digitalization but are not fully confident in large-scale implementation.

 Regional Comparison